 - Accepted after minor revision (i.e., article can be accepted if the author makes the requested minor revisions)

 - Accepted only after major revisions (i.e., article can be accepted after major revisions have been made)

 Submitting a revised version: The preferred method of indicating changes is Microsoft Word's “Track Changes” feature.
 Video tutorial HERE

 - Authors: all the changes made in the manuscript must appear in the document using the M.S.-word tool "track changes".
 The response to the previous report should be as specific as possible, and directly address each of the points raised by the editor and/or referee.

-Ensure that the following items are present:
+Ensure that the following items are included:

-- E-mail address
+- E-mail address and

-- Full postal address
+- Full postal address of the corresponding Author

-All necessary files have been uploaded
+Ensure that all necessary files have been uploaded:

 - Cover letter